-PUSHBUTTONS: The six numbered pushbuttons let you return to your favorite stations.
+The six numbered pushbuttons let you return to your favorite stations.
 You can set up to 18 stations (six AM, six FM1 and six FM2) by performing the following steps:

 - 1. Turn the radio on.

-- 2. Press AM FM to select the band.
+- 2. Press AM FM to select AM, FM1 or FM2.

 - 3. Tune in the desired station.

 - 4. Press AUTO TONE to select the equalization that best suits the type of station selected.

-- 5. Press and hold one of the six numbered buttons.
+- 5. Press and hold one of the six numbered pushbuttons.
 The sound will mute.
-When it returns, release the button.
-Whenever you press that numbered button, the station you set will return and the AUTO TONE equalization that you selected will also be automatically selected for that button.
+When it returns, release the pushbutton.
+Whenever you press that numbered pushbutton, the station you set will return and the AUTO TONE equalization that you selected will also be automatically selected for that button.

 - 6. Repeat the steps for each pushbutton.